andorsk/tfi-hub/content/english/_index.md

     label: "Learn more"
     link: "https://github.com/andorsk/tfi-hub"

-# Features
 features:

-  - title: "Learn more"
+  - title: "Here’s what we stand for"
     image: "/images/service-1.png"
-    content: "Here’s what we stand for"
+    content: ""
     bulletpoints:
       - Creating a more equitable world
       - Leveraging community and open-source tech for collective impact